dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 The first argument to appear after the `generate-test` command specifies the coverage criteria Dafny will attempt to satisfy.
 Of these, we recommend basic-block coverage (specified with keyword `Block`), which is also the coverage criteria used throughout the relevant parts of this reference manual.
-The alternatives are path coverage (`Path`) and call-graph sensitive block coverage (`CallGraph`).
+The alternatives are path coverage (`Path`) and block coverage after inlining (`InlinedBlock`).
 Path coverage provides the most diverse set of tests but it is also the most expensive in terms of time it takes to produce these tests.
-Call-graph sensitive block coverage gives a compromise between the other two criteria by considering every block in a given method for every path through the call-graph to this method.
+Block coverage after inlining is a call-graph sensitive version of block coverage - it takes into account every block in a given method for every path through the call-graph to that method.

 The following is a list of command-line-options supported by Dafny during test generation: